danny460/graphics-notes/geometry.md

 Vec3f N = cross(AB, AC); // triangle's normal
 N.normalize();
 ```
-**Coordinate system handedness**(?)
+**Coordinate system handedness**(!!)

 The order in which a triangle's vertices are define affects the orientation of the surface normal, as the order for the cross product affects the direction of the normal.
 There will be conflicts when the modelling application and the renderer have different handedness.
-The solution is to mirror the camera and flip the model's normal direction(?).
+The solution is to mirror the camera and flip the model's normal direction(!?).

 #### Ray-Triangle Intersection: Geometric Solution

+**1. Finding the Point of Intersection**

 Suppose the hit point is P, with ray origin O and direction R. D represents the **distance** from the origin to the plane.